SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Continuum Fitting Algorithm

 \section{Continuum Fitting Algorithm}

-Although we apply continuum fitting only to the blue segment ($4000\,\text{\AA} \leq \lambda \leq 5600\,\text{\AA}$) of the LAMOST LRS spectra for our analysis, we describe here the full continuum-fitting algorithm, which is designed to robustly estimate the stellar continuum over the full wavelength range ($3850\,\text{\AA} \leq \lambda \leq 9000\,\text{\AA}$), and remains effective under varying SNRs.
+Although we applied continuum fitting only to the blue segment ($4000\,\text{\AA} \leq \lambda \leq 5600\,\text{\AA}$) of the LAMOST LRS spectra for our analysis, we describe here the full continuum fitting algorithm, which is designed to robustly estimate the stellar continuum over the full wavelength range ($3850\,\text{\AA} \leq \lambda \leq 9000\,\text{\AA}$), and remains effective under varying SNRs.
 The method takes as input the observed wavelength array $\mathbf{w}$, the corresponding flux array $\mathbf{f}$, and an estimate of the average SNR, and returns a smooth continuum model $\mathbf{c}$.

 The procedure is summarized as follows:

 \begin{enumerate} \item \textbf{Pre-processing:} The flux array is first smoothed using a median filter of width 7 pixels to reduce the impact of narrow-line features and noise.
 The resulting smoothed flux is split into two wavelength segments: a blue side ($3700 \leq \lambda \leq 5700\,\text{\AA}$) and a red side ($\lambda > 6100\,\text{\AA}$).